 You must keep records of the dates you rented out your property to prove that your rental income is taxable or non-taxable to the IRS.
 Having a vacation rental agreement will provide the proof you need in case the IRS audits you.

 Guests who won’t leave are a common vacation rental horror story.
 Having a rental agreement in place will give you more leverage if you end up having to formally evict your guest via the courts.

 Airbnb and other vacation rental platforms have insurance in place to cover damages to your property caused by guests.
 However, if you want to make a claim with your own insurance company, a short-term equipment rental agreement can come in handy.

 A lack of documentation supporting your case increases the chances that you will lose a claim against a guest.
 It will also take an attorney more time to sort out who is liable for the claim to argue on your behalf if you did not have a short-term rental agreement in place.

 If an incident occurs and you make a claim to Airbnb, your claim doesn’t have to end with Airbnb’s resolution team.
 If Airbnb’s standard policies do not make provisions for your particular incident, you can use your vacation rental agreement to prove your case in court.

-As you draft your short-term rental agreement, keep in mind that Airbnb will not be able to help you enforce any special provisions within your contract.
-Therefore, it is especially important that you speak with an attorney if any issues arise.
+As you draft your short term lease agreement, keep in mind that Airbnb will not be able to help you enforce any special provisions within your contract.
+Therefore, it is especially important that you speak with an attorney if any issues with your short-term rental agreement arise.
 You will most likely have to settle any breach of contract in a court of law.